Recipe Overview

 Instructions

-- Preheat oven to 300°F. Spray a large rimmed baking sheet (11 by 17 inches) with nonstick cooking spray or line with parchment or Silpat.
+- Preheat oven to 300°F. Spray a large rimmed baking sheet (11 by 17 inches) with nonstick cooking spray, or line with parchment or Silpat.

 - Let cool completely, stirring occasionally to break up chunks if desired.
-Store in an airtight container.

 Notes